Date

 How do I get bad or inaccurate information off my credit report?

 The most important step to take when you are faced with this situation is to talk to the two credit bureaus, Equifax and TransUnion.
-If there are issues that you’re disputing, they will investigate and look into it.
-If there is confirmation of these disputes, they will take it off.
-If there is no confirmation or they are unable to prove the dispute, it may be more difficult to get it off your credit report.
-This is another reason why you should review your credit report on an annual basis, especially when it’s bringing your credit down.
+If there are issues that you’re disputing, they will investigate it.
+If there is confirmation of these disputes, they remove the issues.
+If there is no confirmation or they are unable to prove the dispute, it may be more difficult to remove it from your credit report.
+This is another reason why you should review your credit report at least annually, especially when it’s bringing your credit down.
 Continuous check-ins will help you resolve these issues faster and easier.

 Does credit utilization affect my credit score?